 We are a specialty finance company that lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors.
 We define small and mid-sized companies as those with annual revenues between \$25 million and \$250 million.
-We are externally managed and advised by Fifth Street Management, whose six principals collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
-Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by Leonard M. Tannenbaum who has led the investment of over \$450 million in small and mid-sized companies, including the investments made by Fifth Street, since 1998.
+We are externally managed and advised by Fifth Street Management, whose principals collectively have over 50 years of experience lending to and investing in small and mid-sized companies.
+Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by Leonard M. Tannenbaum who has led the investment of over \$450 million in small and mid-sized companies since 1998.